 The sanctions described below are illustrative of the range and severity of sanctions that may be imposed on a student, but they do not constitute a complete list of the possible sanctions.
 In determining a sanction, the University will consider the nature and severity of the violation, the impact of the transaction on the Pace community as well as on the community at large, and the student's disciplinary history.

-Controlled Substances.
-Violations of the University's Drug and Alcohol Policy relating to the unlawful possession, use, or distribution of controlled substances, even if a first offense, are considered to be extremely serious.
-Such violations may result in more severe disciplinary sanctions, even if there is no harm to the student, others, or property, than if the violation related to the use of alcohol.
+Violations of the University's Drug and Alcohol Policy relating to the unlawful possession, use, or distribution of controlled substances, even if a first offense, are serious in nature.
+Such violations may result in more severe disciplinary sanctions, even if there is no harm to the student, others, or property, than if the violation is related to the use of alcohol.
 Sanctions include, but not limited to, probation, suspension from housing or University, dismissal, or expulsion.